 The difference between these two times is that the elite runner has trained for years and developed their body to run at this pace.
-The non-elite runner has just started running recently and has only been training for a few months.
+The non-elite runner has just started running recently and has only been training for months.
 In other words, the elite runner has had more time to develop their bodies while the non-elite runner hasn’t had enough time to do it.

 So what does this mean?
 It means that there are ways for you to get faster than your current speed.
 You don’t have to spend hours training as the elite runners do.
 All you need to do is start running regularly and build up your endurance gradually.